chc/qb-tools/README.md

 Unpaks PAK/PAB files

 ## Misc
-Set the `QTOOLS_DBGPAK_PATH` to point to a DBG.PAK if you want to have checksum names injected into the token dump from qdeopt, or file names from unpak.
+Set the `QBTOOLS_CHECKSUM_PATH` to point to a DBG.PAK if you want to have checksum names injected into the token dump from qdeopt, or file names from unpak.

 ## TODO